-- Division expenditures are \$76,073 higher an increase of 1.9 percent compared to budgeted expenditures for FY21. - Approximately 97 percent of division expenditures are personnel related. - Division FTEs reduces by 2. - Supplies account for about 0.4 percent of division expenditures.
-This category includes expendable supplies such as e-ticket paper (\$1,000), patrol shields (\$1,500), road flares (\$2,500), Taser supplies (\$2,000), and K-9 supplies (\$5,150). - Vehicle fuel accounts for the largest spending in the division operating expenditures, approximately 1.2 percent (\$50,000), which is solely comprised of gasoline for all the police vehicles. - Repairs and maintenance accounts for the second largest spending in the division operating expenditures, approximately 1 percent (\$42,500).
+- Division expenditures are \$110,655 higher an increase of 2.7 percent compared to budgeted expenditures for FY21. - Approximately 97 percent of division expenditures are personnel related. - Supplies account for about 0.4 percent of division expenditures.
+This category includes expendable supplies such as e-ticket paper (\$1,000), patrol shields (\$1,500), road flares (\$2,500), Taser supplies (\$2,000), and K-9 supplies (\$5,150). - Vehicle fuel accounts for the largest spending in the division operating expenditures, approximately 1.2 percent (\$50,000), which is solely comprised of gasoline for all the police vehicles. - Repairs and maintenance accounts for the second largest spending in the division operating expenditures, approximately one percent (\$42,500).
 This category includes repair and maintenance for all of the police vehicles. - Conferences, dues, and training for Operations staff are included in the Office of the Chief division, as it may cover staff from other divisions in the Police Department.